City Guide for: Žabljak, Montenegro

 Tara River Canyon

-The Tara River Canyon, also known as the Tara River Gorge, is the deepest canyon in Europe.
-Experience the thrill of white-water rafting, ziplining across the canyon, or simply admire the breathtaking views from one of the many viewpoints.
-The Đurđevića Tara Bridge is a must-see landmark spanning the canyon.
+Tara River Canyon The Tara River Canyon, also known as the Tara River Gorge, is the largest canyon in Europe and the second largest in the world.
+Experience thrilling white-water rafting, ziplining across the canyon, or simply admire the breathtaking views from the Đurđevića Tara Bridge.
+The turquoise waters and dramatic cliffs create an unforgettable landscape.

 Đurđevića Tara Bridge